vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Machine Learning (ML) frontend: jupyter/notebook server

    - Uses the unamended jupyter/pyspark-notebook image from the Docker hub.
-This means that no additional folder or Dockerfile is needed to launch this container.
+This means that no additional folder or Dockerfile is needed to launch this container, which reduces maintenance requirements, and increases standardisation.

    - Exposes port 8888 to access the notebook from the host.